mun1bxD/PortSwigger-Labs/Http-request-smuggling-attack/Practitioner-Labs.md

 Newheader:x
 ```

-Still the problem of dublicate header not remove because our request look like
+Still the problem of duplicate header not remove because our request look like

 ```
 GET /Admin HTTP/1.1